-- Learn about the nature of terrorism. - Be aware of your surroundings.
-If you see something, say something. - Take precautions when traveling.
+- Learn about the nature of terrorism. - Be aware of your surroundings. - Take precautions when traveling.
 Be aware of conspicuous or unusual behavior.
 Do not accept packages from strangers.
 Do not leave your luggage unattended. - Leave an area if you feel uncomfortable or if something does not seem right. - Locate emergency exits and learn how to quickly evacuate a building, transportation corridor or congested public area. - Stay clear of heavy or breakable objects that could move, fall, or break in an explosion. - Assemble a disaster supply kit. - Create an evacuation plan for your family and have a backup route in mind. - Identify an out-of-area person that all family members can contact if separated.